redis/redis-doc/topics/cluster-spec.md

 * `CLUSTER RESET SOFT`
 * `CLUSTER RESET HARD`

-The command must be sent directly to the node to reset, and the default reset type if no explicit type is provided is to perform a soft reset.
+The command must be sent directly to the node to reset.
+If no reset type is provided, a soft reset is performed.

-The following is a list of operations performed by reset:
+The following is a list of operations performed by a reset:

 1. Soft and hard reset: If the node is a slave, it is turned into a master, and its dataset is discarded.
 If the node is a master and contains keys the reset operation is aborted.
 2. Soft and hard reset: All the slots are released, and the manual failover state is reset.